agilliott/heygo/README.md

 ### `npm run cypress`

-Launches the cypress test runner.
+Launches the cypress test runner for e2e tests.
 For these tests to work, the site must be running in the development mode first using `npm start` in a separate terminal.

 ### `npm run build`